bianca-pereira/bianca-pereira.github.com/index.md

 <div class="container">
     <div class="row">
         <div class="col-md-9 text-center text-lg-left">
-            <p>A researcher and software developer at work, a feminist by ideal, and a dancer and singer by passion.
+            <p>A researcher and software developer at work, a feminist by ideal, and an educator by passion.
 Welcome to my website!</p>

             <!-- Recent posts Index
             ================================================== -->